Tuesday, September 17, 2024

 Stoney Point, August 2013: More houses, fewer apartments and bars

-With apologies to Andres Duany, the transect in Cedar Rapids starts with commercial playgrounds in the center, surrounded by a moat of emptiness (MedQuarter, I-380, the impending casino); beyond these are residential areas, where getting almost anywhere requires a car.
+With apologies to Andres Duany, the transect in Cedar Rapids starts with commercial playgrounds in the center, surrounded by a moat of emptiness (MedQuarter, I-380, parking lots for the impending casino); beyond these are residential areas, where getting almost anywhere requires a car.
 Beyond those are greenfields, waiting to be subdivisions, or part of a wider I-380.
 Maybe all this was inevitable, but it is indeed regrettable.
 At least the city should stop subsidizing more of this sort of development.

 SOURCE: Marissa Payne, "New Development Coming to NewBo," Cedar Rapids Gazette, 7 September 2024, 1A, 10A